davidglo/boot-camps/Python/1_lists_and_dictionaries.md

 ### Excercise 1c

-Extend your code to draw more than one triangle, each with a different color.
+See if you can extend your code to draw more than one triangle, each with a different color.

 # [Up](python_and_good_programming_practice.md) [Next](2_functions_and_modules.md)